alexliesenfeld/composer/README.md

   |-- Images
 composer.json       # Composer project file
 ```

-Please note that, ideally, you should not modify the project directory manually.
-The entire directory is managed by Composer for you.
+Please note that you should not modify the project directory manually.
+The entire directory is managed by Composer.

-You probably want to add the `Builds` and the `Dependencies` directory to your `.gitignore` file.
-They are generated automatically by Composer when missing, so there is usually no need to store them in version control.
-It is also safe to remove them if you need to rebuild everything from scratch.
+You probably want to add the `Build` and the `Dependencies` directory to your `.gitignore` file.
+They are generated
+automatically by Composer when missing, so there is usually no need to store them in version control.
+It is also safe
+to remove them if you need to rebuild everything from scratch.

-After project initialization, the `Sources` and `Resources` directories will already contain some initial files based on the selected prototype (please see next section).
+After project initialization, the `Source` and `Resources` directories will already contain some initial files
+based on the selected prototype (please see next section).

 ### Prototypes

-To create IDE projects, Composer uses the two examples `IPlugEffect` and `IPlugInstrument` that are shipped with iPlug as prototypes.
-This means that Composer uses one of these example projects to generate the basement for all IDE project files.
-In fact, it uses the `duplicate.py` script shipped with iPlug as a part of the file generation process, but modifies the generated result to meet the users configuration.
-This allows Composer to keep up with the developments made in the iPlug repository and reduces maintanance overhead associated with version upgrades.
-Which prototype will be selected is based on the plugin type you choose(initially selected when creating a new project, can be changed later in the configuration section).
+To create IDE projects, Composer uses the two examples `IPlugEffect` and `IPlugInstrument` that are shipped with iPlug
+as prototypes.
+This means that Composer uses one of these example projects to generate the basement for all IDE
+project files.
+In fact, it uses the `duplicate.py` script shipped with iPlug as a part of the file generation
+process, but modifies the generated result to meet the users configuration.
+This allows Composer to keep up with
+the developments made in the iPlug repository and reduces maintanance overhead associated with version upgrades.
+Which prototype will be selected is based on the plugin type you choose(initially selected when creating a new project,
+can be changed later in the configuration section).

 ### Generated Configuration
 Composer will allow you to change different aspects of your iPlug project in the configuration section.
+This section
-This section more or less maps the `config.h` file in regular iPlug projects.
-Please note that `config.h` is automatically generated each time you start your IDE from within Composer.
+more or less maps the `config.h` file in regular iPlug projects.
+Please note that `config.h` is automatically generated
+each time you start your IDE from within Composer.
 It is therefore not part of the `Sources` directory.
-As all other generated files, you will find `config.h` inside the `generated` filter (Visual Studio) inside your IDE.
+As all other
+generated files, you will find `config.h` inside the `generated` filter (Visual Studio) inside your IDE.

 ## Feature Roadmap
 At this moment, this repository contains a very early version of the project.
 The majority of features is still missing.
 Currently, the following features are scoped for development and will be developed in the following order:

 - [x] Windows support
 - [x] Visual Studio 2019 support